hooperben/eigen-hackathon/README.md

 ### The Zarahustra Protocol

 Initially intended to be a cross chain messaging protocol, this example repository is a more specialised implementation that allows for cross chain transfers of ERC20s using an Eigenlayer AVS implementation.
 The Zarathustra protocol leverages Eigenlayer's infrastructure to provide secure and efficient cross-chain token transfers.
-At its core, the protocol utilizes a smart contract called VaultAVS, which combines the functionality of a vault and an AVS manager.
+At its core, the protocol utilizes a smart contract called Vault, which combines the functionality of a vault and an AVS manager.

 ![Alt text](image-documentation/overview.png?raw=true "Title")